 • Hand rearing babies is a difficult task and should be left to the experts.

-• To successfully hibernate, a hedgehog must weigh a minimum of 600 grams, 800 grams seems to be the magic number and most hedgehogs successfully hibernate at this weight.
+• To successfully hibernate, a hedgehog must weigh a minimum of 600 grams.
 If you see a hedgehog out during the winter months and are concerned about its weight, weigh it, and if it is an acceptable weight, return it to the wild.
 Hedgehogs do come out of hibernation during mild periods in winter.
 If it is too small take it to the nearest rescue.

 • If a hedgehog is seen wandering around in the daylight, this is an indicator that something is seriously wrong, as they are nocturnal mammals.
 However, during summer months it is normal for hedgehogs to begin feeding early evening as the days are longer.

 • If an injured/vulnerable hedgehog is found, it should be taken to a vet or to the nearest rescue.
 Most vets will treat hedgehogs and other wildlife for free.

 • If a hedgehog has to be kept for any length of time, place it in a secure, ventilated, dry container, a box or cat carrier will suffice.
 Provide a hot water bottle or heat pad covered with a towel, and leave it with a little food and water.
 If there is no obvious injury, cover the hedgehog with straw or long shredded paper.